Conference Themes & Topics

 • Building refurbishment and retrofit

-• Economic, social and environmental consideration
+• Economic, social & environmental consideration

-Smart cities and data
+Smart cities and AI

 Abstracts related to the state of the art in smart cities and data analytics, understanding of the impact of artificial intelligence on the smartness of cities.
 Including, but not limited to, the following: